 Picking up Your Visa

 You must pick up your passport and visa in person on the days and times listed on your confirmation email.
+No appointment is necessary.
+Have a copy (e.g., on your phone) of the approval email ready to show the consulate employees.

 In my case, I booked a flight to the Burbank Airport, took a Lyft to the Spanish Consulate of Los Angeles, picked up the passport with visa… and then had a celebratory lunch before taking a Lyft back to the Burbank Airport.
-I returned home in Colorado the same day.
+I returned home to Colorado the same day.

 Move to Spain!